CMPSC-301-Allegheny-College-Spring-2023/final-project-grays-team/writing/reflection.md

 However, I think that it is hard to quantify generosity, and I believe the data could be faulty, but this needs more research.
 One would think that people who are generous would be happier, but this regression result does not conclude so.

-## Q4, Method, Code and Conclusion?

-Does a country having more social support from the government or other entities make its citizens more happy/affect the happiness index score?
+## Q4, Does a country having more social support from the government or other entities make its citizens more happy/affect the happiness index score?

 ### Method: In order to see the correlation and the relationship, we decided to run a linear regression model and a ggplot to graph the relationship between the two variables